muzankibu977/Plant_Diseas_Detection_and_Quality_Classification/README.md

 # 🌿 Plant Disease Classification with GPU Support

 This project uses deep learning to classify plant diseases using the [New Plant Diseases Dataset](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset).
 It leverages a GPU-enabled setup with CUDA Toolkit 12.6 and PyTorch for efficient training.
+The dataset contains high-resolution images of healthy and diseased plants, covering a wide variety of crops and infections, making it ideal for training robust deep learning models.
+The project includes data preprocessing, augmentation techniques, and transfer learning with pre-trained CNN architectures like ResNet or EfficientNet to improve classification accuracy.
+Additionally, it implements a user-friendly interface for real-time disease prediction, enabling farmers and agricultural experts to quickly diagnose plant health issues.

+#### [Please follow the given instructions step by step to execute the project, ensuring all dependencies are installed and the dataset is properly structured for seamless execution.]

 ---